bronson/bashtest/README.md

 - Easy to Install
 - Bash Dialect
 - No Filesystem Shenanigans
-- Simple
+- Simple -- reasonably small, easy to understand
-- Permissive License
+- Permissive License -- no need to sweat license issues
+- Mature -- complete feature set, stable

 This project was extracted from [Portkey](https://github.com/bronson/portkey).